giuseppefutia/semi/README.md

 # Download from GitHub

-You can download the SeMi tool using the following command (the recursive parameter is necessary to install the external libraries as git modules):
+You can download the SeMi tool using the following command.
+The recursive parameter is necessary to install the external libraries that are available as git modules in this repository:

 ```bash
 $ git clone --recursive https://github.com/giuseppefutia/SeMi